What's next for Lamar football, fall sports after Southland Conference postpones league contests - Port Arthur News

 The conference on Thursday announced the decision from the Board of Directors that intra-league competition in football, volleyball, women’s soccer and cross country would be postponed for the fall semester “with an intent to explore conference competition in the spring semester.”

 The 13 universities may choose to participate in limited fall competition, the conference announced.
+It is unclear, however, whether Lamar University will proceed with its lone non-conference game against Rice University, scheduled for Sept.
+26 in Houston.

+Lamar sports information director James Dixon said the university is exploring opportunities for a limited fall schedule, but he did not confirm whether Lamar vs. Rice would remain on schedule.

-That means Blane Morgan’s first season as Lamar University’s head football coach will likely wait until January.
+Blane Morgan’s first season as Lamar’s head football coach will either begin with the Rice game or wait until the spring semester at the earliest.
 Lamar was most recently scheduled to begin its season Sept.
 12 at home against the University of the Incarnate Word, a Southland opponent.

-It is unclear, however, whether Lamar will proceed with its lone non-conference game scheduled at Rice University on Sept.
-26.

 “While LU supports this decision, there is a profound sadness and disappointment for our fall sports student-athletes, coaches and staff,” Lamar athletic director Marco Born said in a statement on LamarCardinals.com.
 “We understand just how much our coaches and student-athletes wanted to resume competition this fall.
 Our primary concern is the safety and well-being of our student-athletes, coaches and athletic support staff.